google/zetasql/docs/data-types.md

     literal-coercible to the type of the corresponding protocol buffer field.
 +   Commas between fields are optional.
-+   Extension names must have parentheses around the path and must have a comma preceding the extension field (unless it is the first field).
++   Extension names must have parentheses around the path and must have a comma preceding the extension field (unless it's the first field).
 +   A colon is required between field name and values unless the value is a map constructor.
 +   The `NEW protocol_buffer` prefix is optional if the protocol buffer type can